01 of 11

 05 of 11

 Where else can you get married amongst priceless Rodin sculptures?
 What other venue offers a large grassy lawn with views of the bay and the Golden Gate Bridge?
 Where else in San Francisco is imposing neoclassical architecture paired with expansive space and fine art?
-If I sound like a superfan of the Legion of Honor, it's because I am.
-I even named it one of my most romantic wedding locations in the world.
+It is one of the most romantic wedding locations in the world.

 Wedding ceremonies often take place on the Balustrade Lawn, where you'll exchange vows against the backdrop of the Golden Gate Bridge and the Pacific Ocean.
 But if you feel more at home in man's art rather than nature's, you can wed in the palatial Court of Honor in front of Rodin's Thinker and a majestic wraparound colonnade.